ndphillips/FFTrees/README.md

 ```

 <!-- Building FFTs -->

-Now let's use `FFTrees()` to create fast and frugal trees from the `heart.train` data and test their performance on the `heart.test` data:
+Now let’s use `FFTrees()` to create fast and frugal trees from the
+`heart.train` data and test their performance on the `heart.test` data:

 ``` r
 # Create an FFTrees object from the heartdisease data